Manatee, Sarasota, and Charlotte County

 An Overview of Florida's Coastline

 The "First Coast" runs from Georgia to Ormond Beach.
 Because of St Augustine, which was founded in 1565 as the nation's "First City," this stretch of coast along the Atlantic Ocean is called "First Coast."
 There is always one who was there first.
 The "Palm Coast," which refers to a city in Flagler County, is a part of this coastline.

 The "Treasure Coast" begins at Fort Pierce and ends with Boca Raton.
-The famous Palm Beach is part of the Treasure Coast.
+The famous Palm Beach (not Palm Coast) is part of the Treasure Coast.
 Quite a few Spanish galleons did not make it home, and their treasures are still buried in the sand.
 The Atlantic Ocean does not release those treasures voluntarily, but once in a while can lucky divers dig some gold up.
 Therefore, the name "Treasure Coast" makes sense.

 Florida's West Coast

 The Gulf of Mexico also has a few unique coasts.
-The "Forgotten Coast" includes Port St. Joe, Cape San Blas, Mexico Beach, Gulf County, Apalachicola and St. George Island.
+The "Forgotten Coast" includes Port St. Joe, Cape San Blas, Mexico Beach, Gulf County, Apalachicola, and St. George Island.
 Yeah, it seems to be a little far out and remote, however, "forgotten" is a little far stretched, but it is what it is.

 You have probably heard the term "Cultural Coast" as well.
-It refers to the Manasota/Sarasota County area with Sarasota as the Cultural Capital.
+This one refers to the Manasota/Sarasota County area with Sarasota as the Cultural Capital.
 Charlotte County belongs, at least partially, to the cultural coast as well.
 Once you know what is going on in Sarasota, you will probably agree to the name.
 There is a lot of culture and art "going on" in Sarasota and that is one of the reasons why everybody likes the area so much.
 The barrier islands of Anna Maria Island, Siesta Key and Lido Key are also part of this coastline.
 The "Cultural Coast" is overlapping with the "Sun Coast."